On the nature of Bregman functions: Condition

 \subsection{Reverse implication}

-\begin{proposition} Let $C \subset \RR^n$ be convex closed with non-empty interior and locally polyhedral (represented locally by finitely many affine inequalities, for example a polytope), let $h$ be Legendre on $C$, continuous on $C$, then \eqref{eq:convB} holds. \end{proposition}
+\begin{proposition} Let $C \subset \RR^n$ be convex closed with non-empty interior and locally polyhedral (represented locally by finitely many affine inequalities, for example a polytope), let $h$ be Legendre, with domain $C$, continuous on $C$, then \eqref{eq:convB} holds. \end{proposition}

-The result follows from the following (\cite[Lemma 1]{tseng1991relaxation}). \begin{lemma}[Tseng and Bertsekas] Let $h \colon \RR^p \mapsto \RR \cup +\infty$, be lower semicontinuous and continuous on its domain $C$.
-Then \begin{itemize} \item For any $y \in C$, there exists a nondegenrate closed ball centered at $y$ such that $C \cap B$ is closed. \item For any $y \in C$, and $d$ such that $y + d \in C$ and sequences $x_k \to y$ and $d_k \to d$ such that $x_k + d_k \in C$ for all $k$, we have
+The result follows from the following (\cite[Lemma 1]{tseng1991relaxation}). \begin{lemma}[Tseng and Bertsekas] Let $h \colon \RR^p \mapsto \RR \cup +\infty$, be lower semicontinuous and continuous on its domain $\mathrm{dom}\ h$.
+Then \begin{itemize} \item For any $y \in \mathrm{dom}\ h$, there exists a nondegenrate closed ball centered at $y$ such that $\mathrm{dom}\ h \cap B$ is closed. \item For any $y \in \mathrm{dom}\ h$, and $d$ such that $y + d \in \mathrm{dom}\ h$ and sequences $x_k \to y$ and $d_k \to d$ such that $x_k + d_k \in \mathrm{dom}\ h$ for all $k$, we have